ksu [ target_user ] [ -n target_principal_name ] [ -c source_cache_name

 Kerberos server.
 The danger of configuring ksu with this

-have a secure channel, the password may get exposed.
+not have a secure channel, the password may get exposed.

 during the resolution of the default principal name,